Mayfield East

 The educational profile of Mayfield East exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Mayfield East is notably high, with 34.4% of residents aged 15 and above holding university qualifications as of the latest data available.
-This compares favourably to broader benchmarks of 21.3% in Rest of NSW and 26.1% in the SA4 region.
-Bachelor degrees are most prevalent at 23.9%, followed by postgraduate qualifications (7.8%) and graduate diplomas (2.7%).
-Vocational credentials are also prominent, with 32.7% of residents aged 15 and above holding such qualifications – advanced diplomas account for 9.7% and certificates for 23.0%.
+Educational attainment in Mayfield East is notably high, with 34.4% of residents aged 15 and above holding university qualifications as of the latest data.
+This compares to 21.3% in the rest of New South Wales (NSW) and 26.1% in the Small Area (SA4) region.
+Bachelor degrees are the most common, at 23.9%, followed by postgraduate qualifications at 7.8% and graduate diplomas at 2.7%.
+Vocational credentials are also prevalent, with 32.7% of residents aged 15 and above holding such qualifications – advanced diplomas at 9.7% and certificates at 23.0%.

-Educational participation is notably high in the area, with 26.7% of residents currently enrolled in formal education as of the latest data available.
-This includes 9.1% in tertiary education, 7.6% in primary education, and 3.6% pursuing secondary education.
+Educational participation is high, with 26.7% of residents currently enrolled in formal education, including 9.1% in tertiary education, 7.6% in primary education, and 3.6% pursuing secondary education.

 Frequently Asked Questions - Education